-Throughout history, humans have been afflicted by diseases transmitted from animals.
-From the 1998 Nipah virus in Malaysia, to the 2014 Ebola virus across West Africa, the current coronavirus outbreak is the latest to have taken place in recent years.
+Throughout history, humans have been afflicted by diseases transmitted from animals, with the current coronavirus outbreak the latest to have taken place in recent years, from the 1998 Nipah virus in Malaysia, to the 2014 Ebola virus across West Africa.

 The World Health Organization has declared four global health emergencies over the past decade and research reveals outbreaks are becoming more common.
 Why are we seeing this increase around the world?